DhAnADitya/market/README.md

-# market
+# Brief Intro:
-Second-hand trading platform
+Second-hand trading platform.Hope you like it;)